 During a Nov.
-10 interview on the Press Box, however, Governor Bryan stated that Vitol, following the closure of the HOVENSA refinery, was a savior of sorts to the territory, when WAPA was cash-strapped and needed support.
+10 interview on the Press Box, however, Governor Bryan stated that Vitol, following the closure of the HOVENSA refinery, was a savior of sorts to the territory, when WAPA was cash-strapped and needed support, comments that appear to indicate a desire by the governor to satisfy Vitol's hardline proposal.

 Vitol built infrastructure costing tens of millions of dollars to make WAPA's power generating units propane compatible.